 Patient satisfaction with this procedure is extremely high.

-Lip augmentation surgery is considered to be elective, and is not covered under the Canadian Medical Services Plan.
-The final cost of the procedure is at the discretion of the physician or performing surgeon, and is partially determined by the medium that is used for the filling.
+Lip augmentation surgery is not covered under the Canadian Medical Services Plan and the final cost for such procedures will be at the discretion of the physician or surgeon performing the procedure.
+Costs will vary based on the filling medium used.

 This website does not cover all medical knowledge related to lip augmentation nor does it deal with all possible risks and complications of treatments to the lips.
 Although it is designed to provide the patient with greater depth of information in some areas, it is not intended to substitute for the in depth discussion between patient and clinician that must occur prior to any cosmetic procedure.